phreaktastic/nemesischat/README.md

 ### Core

+First, we check for at least one configured message matching the Category, Event, and Target.
+If so, we check all conditions, and if there are multiple matches, we pick one of them at random.
+We then set the chosen string to `NCMessage.message`.

-First we check if AI messages are enabled.
-If so, we set `NCMessage.message` with an AI message's string.
+Then we check if AI messages are enabled.
+If so, and `NCMessage.message` is not populated, we attempt to set `NCMessage.message` with an AI message's string.
 Currently, NC only supports taunts, but positive messages are defined and will be released soon.

-Then we check if `NCMessage:ValidMessage()` is false, and attempt to get a player configured message for this event.

 The flow of message retrieval is as follows: